data-gymnasia/courses/content/programming-in-python/content.md

       .item.pill.bblue.md The statement `[balance = 46.04]` assigns the value `[46.04]` to the variable `[balance]`.
       .item.pill.bblue.md(data-error="not-a-variable") The object `[33]` is a variable.
       .item.pill.bblue(data-error="mutable") The value of a variable cannot be changed.
-      .item.pill.bblue Variables in Python are case-sensitive.
+      .item.pill.bblue Variable names in Python are case-sensitive.
 :::

 [Continue](btn:next)